QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: SymQRG for exact tensor network state sum representation of 2D CFTs

 This ensures that the overlap remains invariant across different scales.
-Now contracted with the ${}_{\Lambda} \langle \Omega^R|$ state, the extra layers of tetrahedra progressively move into the bulk with each RG step, realizing the UV/IR correspondence in the AdS/CFT correspondence\cite{Susskind:1998dq}.
+Now contracted with the ${}_{\Lambda} \langle \Omega^R|$ state, the extra layers of tetrahedra accumulate with each RG step, assembling the bulk SymTFT path integral and realizing the UV/IR correspondence in the AdS/CFT correspondence\cite{Susskind:1998dq}.
+This is the lattice realization of the projected coarse-graining defined in Sec.~\ref{symqrgparagraph}: the same-scale version of the gluing is precisely the Levin-Wen no-flux projector $\Pi_{\Lambda}$ of \eqref{slabprojector}, and the ordinary block-spin contraction becomes symmetry-preserving exactly because it is completed by this projection.

-We emphasize that the RG operator is constructed from the $6j$ symbols carrying only indices $\alpha_i$ in $\mathcal{C}$ (which specifies the SymTFT), and not the theory-specific boundary conditions $\sigma_a$ (which corresponds to a specific choice of topological boundary condition).
-Therefore, it is universal for all $\ket{\Psi}_{\Lambda}$ states that share the same SymTFT and topological symmetries.
-The ribbon operators in the SymTFT is naturally inherited as the topological operators of the CFT.
+The RG operator depends only on $6j$ symbols with indices $\alpha_i \in \mathcal{C}$ (specifying the SymTFT), not on the theory-specific boundary conditions $\sigma_a$; it is therefore universal for all theories sharing the same topological symmetries.

-By repeatedly applying this coarse-graining procedure, we obtain a multilayer quantum circuit that carries a structure resembling the MERA tensor network \cite{Vidal:2008zz}, as illustrated in Fig.~\ref{tnr}.
-(For clarity and simplicity, we flatten the boundary and suppress one spatial dimension in the drawing.)
-This tensor network effectively probes the same theory at different scales $\Lambda$, with the bulk generated being the SymTFT.
-In essence, we are employing ``BCFT Legos" to simultaneously construct the CFT path integral and the bulk quantum spacetime through the tensor network \cite{Hung:2024gma}!
-This is conceptually aligned with the ``BC-bit'' proposal suggested in \cite{VanRaamsdonk:2018zws}, with two differences: First, we provide a method to glue different BCFT components together in the end, removing the tiny holes in the boundary CFT and bulk AdS, thereby recovering the entire boundary and bulk path integral; second, the correspondence is exact, encompassing a sum over quantum geometries, rather than being restricted to a single semi-classical saddle geometry.

-At the current stage, this entire procedure establishes a form of a ``pregeometry'', as no geometric notions of the 3D spacetime have emerged\cite{Luo:2016leh}.
-The precise connection to 3D gravity and the emergence of metric structures will be the focus of the next section.
+Repeated application yields a multilayer quantum circuit resembling MERA \cite{Vidal:2008zz}, relating theories at different scales along the same symmetry-preserving RG trajectory and building the CFT path integral and the bulk quantum spacetime simultaneously from BCFT building blocks \cite{Hung:2024gma, VanRaamsdonk:2018zws}.
+At this stage, the procedure establishes a ``pregeometry'' \cite{Luo:2016leh}; the connection to 3D gravity and emergent metric structures is the focus of the next section.

-Incorporating the rescaling step, the entire procedure can be illustrated using Fig.~\ref{coarsegrain}, or the fine-grained version in Fig.~\ref{finegrain}\footnote{These 2D diagrams in fact correspond precisely to tensor networks related to 2D JT gravity and will be presented in \cite{jtgravity}.}, which closely resembles the $T\bar{T}$ deformation discussed in earlier sections.
-The logical map behind the tensor network SymQRG is summarized in Fig.~\ref{latticesymqrg}.
+Incorporating the rescaling step, the entire procedure is illustrated in Fig.~\ref{coarsegrain}\footnote{These 2D diagrams correspond precisely to tensor networks related to 2D JT gravity and will be presented in \cite{jtgravity}.}.